migo1/Leaderboard/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Webpack To Do List - Microverse Project <a name="about-project"></a>
+# 📖 Leaderboard API - Microverse Project <a name="about-project"></a>

-**Webpack To Do List** is a milestone project for microverse student in JavaScript Module to learn about Webpack and ES6
+**Leaderboard API** is a milestone project for microverse student in JavaScript Module to learn hitting the API amd writing asyncronous code

 ## 🛠 Built With <a name="built-with"></a>